Hyder Bux Jatoi

-Early life
+Early life and education

 Hyder Bux Jatoi was born on 7 October 1901 in Bakhodero village near Mohenjo-daro in Larkana District.
 As his mother, Sahib Khatoon died soon after his birth, he was brought up by his father and aunts.
 Soon after, on completing his primary school, the young lad joined the Sindh Madarsah School at Larkana, where he topped the list of successful examinees every year.
 He topped the Sindh vernacular final examination in 1918 among candidates from all over Sindh and then won his first position in Sindh at the matriculation examination from the Bombay University in 1923.
+Hyder Bux Jatoi was an ethnic Baloch from Jatoi Tribe.

 He studied at the D. J. Science College, Karachi, and remained a resident boarder in Metharam Hostel attached to the college.
 He graduated in 1927 with honours in literature and won distinction in Persian from the Bombay University.
 He served as editor of the college miscellany and won the annual award for writing a poem called "college kabootar" (the college pigeon).
 Throughout his student life at Larkana and Karachi, he was a scholarship holder.

-Hyder Bux Jatoi resigned from the post as deputy collector in the British colonial government in 1945 to lead the Sindh peasants’ rights movement Hyder Bux Jatoi translation of the Quran in English.